 - Connect to this server by entering this command:

 For example, if you'd like to connect to the US_udp server, this will be the command:

 - Before connecting to the server, you should enter Surfshark service credentials.

-Enter the credentials that you have collected in the 'Get your credentials' part, and press enter.
+These are the credentials you collected in the 'Get your credentials' part.
+Then press enter.

-- You have successfully connected to Surfshark if you can see the 'Initialization Sequence Completed' line in your terminal.
+- Can you see the 'Initialization Sequence Completed' line in your terminal?

 - To disconnect from the OpenVPN connection, open the terminal and press Ctrl + C.

 Congratulations - you have successfully installed and configured the OpenVPN connection on your Linux device!
 As long as you’re connected, your location is private, and your sensitive data is secure.

 If you have any further questions, our customer success team is here to help you 24/7 over live chat or email.